Agent API (window.midas)

 reports.addModelSummary(reportId, modelId)

 Add a model summary to a report.
-Supports GLM, GLMM, Linear Regression, and Random Forest.
+Supports GLM, GLMM, Linear Regression, Random Forest, ARIMA, and ANOVA.

 What each model type renders: